jnk0le/random/pipeline cycle test/README.md

 if first instruction was placed in younger or older "slot", all folowing bitfield/dsp instructions also need to be placed in the same
 "slot", distance inbetween occurences doesn't seem to matter

-bitfield/dsp (e.g. `uxtb`) result cannot be used as index by load/store instructions in next cycle
+bitfield/dsp (e.g. `uxtb`) result cannot be used as index by load/store instructions in next cycle (1 extra cycle latency)

+`rev` can't source result of another bitfield/dsp instruction from a previous cycle (`uxtb` or `uadd8` and regular ALU can) (prob there is more such instructions)

+sometimes slippery dependencies (1 or 2 cycles of loop invariant stalls)

 ### operand2